lowercase-app/django-taxtea/docs/usage/stripe-integration.rst

                 sub.id, default_tax_rates=[tax_rate.id]
             )

 🚀 And that's it!
 You're done.
-You can go into your stripe dashboard and see that the invoice will now have a Sales Tax line item.
+You can go into your Stripe dashboard and see that the invoice will now have a Sales Tax line item.